Inkscape Tutorials | How to draw a crown

 Note: At the point of constructing the basic shape we should find out at which angle we are looking at the crown.
 If it’s lower than the vanishing point, the bottom line of the crown will be convex, if above - this line will be concave.
 Moreover, from this viewpoint we should see the inner part of the crown.
 These laws of perspective can be also applied to back elements of a crown.
 Note that the circles behind were drawn smaller than the front ones.

 9. Right now our drawing looks pretty plain.
 To fix it, we need to show the wall thickness of the crown.
 Duplicate basic shapes, change their color and move them horizontally and vertically, if it’s needed.10.
-Golden balls can be modified by using this technique - Highlights and Shadows: 7 steps to make your object more realistic11.
-In the picture above you can see that every finalized shape consists of duplicates of the initial shape.
-Slightly different, but still almost the same.
-So, keep that in mind.
+Golden balls can be modified by using this technique - Highlights and Shadows: 7 steps to make your object more realistic

 Comments